GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You might not think that programmers are artists, but programming is an extremely creative profession.
-It's logic-based creativity.
+> ### False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
 >
-> ~ *John Romero*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts